Expert's opinion

 - Incorporate small amounts of healthy fats (like olive oil and avocado).

-- Plan ahead when eating out by scoping out the menu beforehand.
+- Plan when eating out by scoping out the menu beforehand.

 - Add quinoa to meals for bulk and calories.